Border control: Border checkpoints

 Border inspections are also meant to protect each country's agriculture from pests.
 National and international phytosanitary authorities maintain databases of border interceptions, occurrences, and establishments.
 Bebber et al., 2019 analyzes such records and finds that they underreport many important pest species, that island nations are more vulnerable because they have lower border-to-area ratios, and that pests are moving poleward to follow humans' crops as our crops follow global warming.

 A 'Quilantan' or 'Wave Through' entry is a phenomenon at American border checkpoints authorising a form of non-standard but legal entry without any inspection of travel documents.
-It occurs when the border security personnel present at a border crossing choose to summarily admit some number of persons without performing a standard interview or document examination.
+It occurs when border security personnel at a border crossing admit some individuals without conducting a standard interview or document review.
 If an individual can prove that they were waved through immigration in this manner, then they are considered to have entered with inspection despite not having answered any questions or received a passport entry stamp.
 This definition of legal entry only extends to foreigners who entered America at official border crossings and does not provide a path to legal residency for those who did not enter through a recognised crossing.

 Sterile lounge at Changi Airport Terminal 3 in Singapore.
 Passengers transiting between international flights at Terminals 1, 2, and 3 of Changi Airport disembark directly into the sterile lounge, and may proceed to their connecting gate without clearing the border checkpoint or completing any other border control formality, and can move between terminals using the Skytrain without clearing any checkpoint.